 Ralph Ineson plays the patriarch of the house, William.
 Along with his wife Katherine (Kate Dickie), they construct a farm in the middle of nowhere that’s inhabited by their children Thomasin (Anya Taylor-Joy), Caleb (Harvey Scrimshaw), Jonas (Lucas Dawson), Mercy (Ellie Grainger), and their baby, Sam.
-Thomasin is the eldest, and cares for her siblings, until a game of peek-a-boo ends with Sam’s disappearance, as he vanishes while her eyes are closed for mere seconds.
+Thomasin is the eldest, and cares for her siblings, until a game of peek-a-boo ends with Sam’s disappearance.
 William blames the tragedy on wolves, but talk of black magic begins to enter the mix when hardships continue.
 It’s not long before Mercy and Jonas start calling Thomasin a witch (because their sheep Black Phillip told them), and Caleb finds himself put under a hex after traveling too far into the woods.
-With their safety in constant jeopardy, William tries to keep his family together, but as Katherine watches her children suffer, she begins to accuse Thomasin of witchcraft, and a search for truth begins.
+With their safety in constant jeopardy, William tries to keep his family together – but as Katherine watches her children suffer, she begins to accuse Thomasin of witchcraft, and a search for truth begins.

 Honestly, what’s more horrifying – a cackling old witch who puts a curse on the innocent, or a brainwashed family who stands in a circle chanting incantations while their son coughs up blood, writhing in pain?
 Egger’s time-capsule, on a grander scale, finds horror in a colonial dementia that accounted for unspeakable acts in the name of cleansing the world of black magic, and its authenticity is remarkable.

-The cast might as well have been comprised of time-warped colonial natives, as each actor embraces a life of simplicity with ease.
-Anya Taylor-Joy speaks poetically as she works her way around the farm, but shows a tremendous emotional depth when her family thrusts her into the role of a scapegoat.
+The cast might as well have been comprised of time-warped settlers, as each actor embraces a life of simplicity with ease.
+Anya Taylor-Joy speaks poetically as she works her way around the farm, but shows a tremendous emotional depth when thrust into the role of a scapegoat.
 Ralph Ineson is strong and coarse as William, and Katie Dick digs deep to find motherly instincts that scream for sympathy, but their children are impressively restrained in their past-century roles.

-Taylor-Joy shows much promise as a young starlet by reacting to a host of dramatic beats, from playful jests to gory deaths, and Harvey Scrimshaw keeps tensions at a maximum by remaining constantly on-edge about the possibility of dangers hiding beyond the withered treescape.
+Taylor-Joy exudes much promise as a young starlet by reacting to a host of dramatic beats – from playful jests to gory deaths – and Harvey Scrimshaw keeps tensions at a maximum by remaining constantly on-edge about the possibility of dangers hiding beyond the withered treescape.
 Even young Lucas Dawson and Ellie Grainger find their place by turning innocent games into accounts of blasphemy, simply by not knowing better – crucial moments that compare their meaningless jests to the otherwise insane beliefs and colonial superstitions.
 Everyone finds a role in this family, and no character renders themselves useless.